 Secondly, you can take the plunge and install actual overhead speakers.
 As mentioned, home Atmos systems will work with up to 34 speakers, so if overhead speaker installation isn’t a problem, you can go Atmos mad.

 In fact, Dolby’s reference guides for the best Atmos speaker setup recommend using only 12 speakers at most.
 Basically, once you’ve got the right AV receiver, you can upgrade your existing 5.1 or 7.1 surround sound by adding two or four ceiling speakers and either a couple of speaker modules or Atmos-enabled speakers.

 There is one other option for those looking for a less complicated alternative to the full surround sound experience: Atmos-enabled soundbars.
 These simpler solutions integrate upward-firing speakers with traditional soundbar tech to deliver an Atmos experience without the hassle.
 The Samsung HW-K950 comes with two dedicated rear speakers and delivers full Dolby Atmos for around £1200.
 Vizio, a US AV brand, has entered the UK market with very affordable options, bringing the barrier to entry further down.

 At CES 2018 we also got the chance to try the Sennheiser Ambeo 3D Soundbar, which we saw back at CES 2018.
 It takes the Dolby Atmos codec and adds Ambeo 3D processing to create a seemingly more immersive experience.
 It sounds fantastic, but it’s also expensive.

 Related: Best soundbars

 Atmos on mobile

-Because Dolby’s new sound tech is designed to be adaptable to whichever device you’re listening on, you can experience Atmos sound using your smartphone or tablet, and headphones.
+Because Dolby Atmos is designed to be adaptable to whichever device you’re listening on, you can experience Atmos sound using your smartphone, tablet or through your headphones.